-Q: Who will bear the cost of soliciting votes for the 2021 Annual Meeting?
+Q: Who will bear the cost of soliciting votes for the 2022 Annual Meeting?

 The Board of Directors is making this solicitation on behalf of SG Blocks, which will pay the entire cost of preparing, assembling, printing, mailing, and distributing these proxy materials.
 Certain of our directors, officers, and employees, without any additional compensation, may also solicit your vote in person, by telephone or by electronic communication.
 On request, we will reimburse brokerage houses and other custodians, nominees, and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to stockholders.
 In addition to the use of the mail, proxies may be solicited by personal interview, telephone, telegram, facsimile and advertisement in periodicals and postings, in each case by our directors, officers and employees without additional compensation.
 Brokerage houses, nominees, fiduciaries and other custodians will be requested to forward solicitation materials to beneficial owners and will be reimbursed for their reasonable expenses incurred in so doing.
 We may request by telephone, facsimile, mail, electronic mail or other means of communication the return of the proxy cards.
 In addition, we have retained D.F.
 King & Co., Inc. to aid in the solicitation of proxies for this year.
 We will pay D.F.
 King & Co., Inc. fees of not more than \$7,500 plus expense reimbursement for its services.
 We may request by telephone, facsimile, mail, electronic mail or other means of communication the return of the proxy cards.
 Please contact D.F.
-King & Co., Inc. at (866) 207-2239 with any questions you may have regarding our proposals.
+King & Co., Inc. toll-free at (800) 967-0261 with any questions you may have regarding our proposals.

-Q: When are stockholder proposals due for next year's Annual Meeting?
+Q: When are stockholder proposals due for next years' Annual Meeting?

-A: To be considered for inclusion in next year's Annual Meeting proxy materials pursuant to SEC Rule 14a-8, your proposal must be submitted in writing by Wednesday, March 16, 2022, to the attention of the Corporate Secretary of SG Blocks, Inc. at 195 Montague Street, 14th Floor, Brooklyn, New York 11201.
+A: To be considered for inclusion in next year's Annual Meeting proxy materials pursuant to SEC Rule 14a-8, your proposal must be submitted in writing by Friday, May 5, 2023, to the attention of the Corporate Secretary of SG Blocks, Inc. at 5011 Gate Parkway, Building 100, Suite 100, Jacksonville, Florida 32256.
 If you wish to submit a proposal (including a director nomination) at the meeting that is not intended to be included in next year's proxy materials prepared by SG Blocks, you must do so in accordance with SG Blocks' bylaws, as amended (the "Bylaws"), which contain additional requirements about advance notice of stockholder proposals and director nominations.
-See also "Stockholder Proposals for the Annual Meeting" elsewhere in this proxy statement.
+See also "Stockholder Proposals for the 2023 Annual Meeting" elsewhere in this proxy statement.